Find a Meeting Near Me:

-What The 12 Traditions of Alcoholics Anonymous Means And Why Participants Must Follow Them
+The 12 Traditions of the Alcoholics Anonymous Guide

 People may try to kick the addiction on their own, but they are less likely to succeed.
 Their efforts are more likely to bear fruits if they work with a support group.
 Tradition 1 of the 12 Steps of Alcoholics Anonymous ensures cohesion and listens to all voices within the group.
 While everyone will have their own opinion, all members must accept the majority opinion and work towards achieving that goal.